-Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 20 Gateway to: N/A Capital allocation 1 CORE Which elements do your organisation-level exclusions cover? □ (B) Exclusions □ (C) Exclusions International Bi □ (D) Exclusions □ (E) Other elem □ (B) Exclusions based on our organisation's values or beliefs regarding particular regions or countries □ (C) Exclusions based on minimum standards of business practice aligned with international norms such as the OECD Guidelines for Multinational Enterprises, the International Bill of Human Rights, UN Security Council sanctions or the UN Global Compact □ (D) Exclusions based on our organisation's climate change commitments on does not have any organisati on-level exclusions Additional context to your response(s): [Voluntary free text: large] Explanatory notes This indicator aims to assess the scope and level of ambition of signatories' approach to organisation-level exclusions.
+Indicator ID PGS 20 Dependent on: N/A Sub-section Capital allocation PRI Principle Type of indicator Gateway to: N/A - Which elements d Which elements do your organisation-level exclusions cover? - - rding particular sectors, products or services • 0 rding particular regions or countries m standards of business practice s, UN Security Council sanctions e aligned with international norms such as the OECD so the UN Global Compact Guidelines for Multinat tional Enterprises, the □ (D) Exclusions based on our orga anisation's climate change comm nitments □ (E) Other eleme ents Specify: [Mandatory free text: medium] O (F) Not applical O (F) Not applicable; our organisation does not have any organisation-level exclusions Additional context to o your response(s): [Voluntary free text: la irge]

-The use of exclusions is one of the most widely used responsible investment approaches.
+Explanatory notes This indicator aims to assess the scope and level of ambition of signatories' approach to organisation-level exclusions.
+Purpose of indicator The use of exclusions is one of the most widely used responsible investment approaches.
 For signatories who use this approach, it is considered good practice to align with international standards when establishing voluntary exclusions.